spacetelescope/jupyterhub-deploy/fs-support/efs-quota/README.md

 Deploying the efs-quota system should be done in the following order:

 0. source setup-env
-1. Deploy JupyterHub (deploy-jupyterhub)
+1. Deploy JupyterHub (deploy-jupyterhub,  etc.)
-2. Deploy DataDog    (deploy-datadog)
+2. Deploy DataDog    (deploy-datadog, etc.)
-3. Deploy EFS Quota Monitoring  (efsq-build, efsq-push,  efsq-deploy)
+3. Deploy EFS Quota Monitoring  (deploy-efsq)
-4. Check EFS Quota Logging (efsq-logs;  random monitor pod)
+4. Check EFS Quota Logging (efsq-logs;  shows random monitor pod log)
 5. Check EFS Quota Status (efsq-status; dump pod, pv, pvc status)

+This order is important because the quota s/w relies on polling the JupyterHub API to determine the list of usernames and their last activity,  as well as to evict quota violators.
+DataDog plays a key role monitoring EFS Quota operations and/or issuing alerts.

+NOTE: if JupyterHub is restarted,  it will not typically restart notebook servers.

 ## EFS Quota System Components